piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 Despite the challenges, SQA is an important part of any software development project.
 By implementing effective SQA practices, organizations can reap a number of benefits, including reduced costs, improved quality, and increased customer satisfaction.

+## Software Quality Assurance Plan

+The software quality assurance plan is comprised of procedures, techniques, and tools that are employed to make sure that a product or service aligns with the requirements defined in the SRS (_**software requirement specification**_).

+A good SQA plan document should at least have a;- _Purpose section, a Reference section, a software configuration management section, a problem reporting, a corrective action section, a Tools, technologies,_ and _methodologies section, a code control section, a records collection, maintenance,_ and _retention section,_ as well as _a testing methodology_.

+## The Software Quality Assurance process

+A typical SQA process in Software Engineering follows a _Design, Test, Deploy, support, and feedback_ which is similar to [PDCA]() a four-step approach (

+- **Plan** : _Decide on a course of action for system changes_,
+- **Do** : _Perform a test on the software system_,
+- **Check** : _Review the results & feedback of the study_ and
+- **Act** : _Incorporate the results into your next plan_

+) to perfect workflows, behaviours, and other activities.

+During a Software Quality Assurance process, you will typically; -

+- **Defining of the project scope;** — which involves researching, Analysis, Planning, and Initiation activities.
+- **Specifying the baseline system features;** — which involves the requirements specifications, design & prototype activities.
+- **Production;** — which involves the building/development and testing of the product.
+- **Release to Market;** — this phase involves delivering the product to the customer/client and offering support.

+Which is formally executed as;-

+1. **Requirements Analysis;** — Analyzing software requirements
+2. **Testing Planning;** — Planning tests.
+3. **Testing Design;** — Designing test cases or checklists.
+4. **Test Execution & Defect Reporting;** — Running test cases as per prepared checklists.
+5. **Retesting:** — Re-testing fixed issues (Bugs & Defects) as well as carrying out regression testing.
+6. **Release Testing; -** alpha and beta tests are the best examples for this phase.

 ## Software Quality Assurance best practices, processes, and techniques for successful software delivery.